-During Lent each year our regular homegroups stop meeting, and we have the opportunity to gather as a whole church, to meet new people, encourage one another, and to learn and grow as we consider the impact of God’s word on different areas of life.
+During Lent each year our regular homegroups stop meeting, and we have the opportunity to gather on Wednesday evenings as a whole church, to meet new people, encourage one another, and to learn and grow as we consider the impact of God’s word on different areas of life.
 This year our Lent groups will run in two blocks of 3 weeks.

-- Block 1 is on Wednesday 14th, 21st and 28th February.
+• Block 1 is on Wednesday 5th, 12th and 19th March.

-- Block 2 is on Wednesday 6th, 13th and 20th March.
+• Block 2 is on Wednesday 26th March, 2nd and 9th April.

 A daytime option will be provided in both blocks (10:45am for coffee, group runs 11am-12noon).
 Block 1 at Emmanuel.
 Block 2 at St John’s.